AndroidPillars/React/CHAPTER-1.md

 - The entire page is also managed by a root react component which is execlusively under React's control.
 - Example: Gmail, Google Maps, Trello, Facebook or GitHub.

-# Pros of the Single-Page Application
+# 1.3.1.Pros of the Single-Page Application

 - Fast and responsive